university-bootcamp/coding-environment/mac-vagrant.md

 > This brings you into your web dev environment ready to run commands.

-## Step 5: Accounts
+## Step 5: Connecting your environment with your accounts

+In the previous steps you setup accounts on GitHub.com and heroku.com.
+For these accounts to work correctly, you will need to connect your coding environment with these accounts.

 ### Step 5A: Generate SSH Key

+An `SSH key` is a password file that exists on your computer.
+First, we will need to generate a password file for our environment to use and we will do that in this section.
+In the next part, we'll use this password file with our accounts.

+> **Note:** The command that we are suggesting to run includes the backtick character, ```.
+This is a different character than the single quote character, `'`.
+>
- Inside the web development terminal window, where it says `[Web Dev]` in blue, run the following lines one by one. _important note: the command has backticks (`) not single-quotes ('), either copy and paste the command or if you type it use the key to the left of the 1 to type the backtick in the first line_:
+> Wither copy and paste the command below, or if you type it use the correct backtick character.
+Usually, you can find this character on your keyboard on the key to the left of the 1 button.

+This first command will run the command to turn on the SSH program in your environment.

+*First*, run the following command in your virtual computer environment, the terminal window with the green `[ENV]` in the prompt.

 ```
 eval `ssh-agent -s`
 ```

+After the SSH agent begins running, run the following command to generate an SSH key (a password file) inside your coding environment.

+**Next**, copy and paste the following command into the `[ENV]` terminal window.

 ```
 ssh-keygen -t rsa -C "Firehose Vagrant" -N '' -f ~/.ssh/id_rsa
 ```

+This file that was created needs to be registered on your computer.

+**Finally**, copy and paste the following command into the `[ENV]` terminal window.

 ```
 ssh-add ~/.ssh/id_rsa
 ```

+This is everything you need to do to generate new SSH keys and have them setup in your coding environment.
+Now we can use these SSH keys with the accounts you created.

-### Step 5B: Configure Heroku with SSH Keys
+### Step 5B: Configure heroku with SSH key

-First we need to update the `heroku-cli` with the following command:
+Your environment will need a heroku command line tool, the heroku `cli`, which will need to be installed.

+**First**, copy and paste the following command to install this program into your coding environment.

 ```
 wget -qO- https://cli-assets.heroku.com/install-ubuntu.sh | sh